We're celebrating 10 Days of Membership! Today's Gift: Receive $20 to Amazon.com with a professional membership with promo 10DAYSAM

 2017-2018 Salary Budget Survey report.

-Variable pay awards, representing a percentage of base pay, are differentiated by employee classifications.
+Budgets for variable pay awards, representing a median percentage of base pay, are differentiated by employee classifications.
 Individual rewards within these groups will vary based on an employee's job performance rating.

 Nonexempt Hourly Nonunion

 The median is the middle value after listing reported budget increase expectations in successive order.
 Outliers, or extreme values on either the high or low end, have less effect on the median than on the mean, which is the mathematical average.

 The report reflects the results of a survey of WorldatWork members, most of whom work at large companies.
 Survey data was collected from March 27 through May 5 and included 1,819 respondents from U.S. organizations with at least 10 employees.
 "Top level" results from the survey were released last month.